matthewko/mattkodes/README.md

 # mattkodes
 Source for www.mattkodes.com

-# Setup (Local)
-npm install
-npm run build

-# Production
+# View Locally
-npm install
+ $ npm install --only=dev
-npm run build prod
-npm run publish
+ $ grunt dev

+View the `site/index.html` file in the browser of your choice.